RICS SURVEYS

 RICS Valuation

-A RICS Valuation is a basic inspection used to indicate the value of a property and is required when applying for a mortgage.
+A RICS Valuation, also known as a mortgage valuation or valuation report, is a basic inspection used to indicate the value of a property and is required when applying for a mortgage.
+Mortgage valuations are required by the mortgage lender to assess the property’s market valuation and determine if it is suitable security for the loan.
+A mortgage valuation is less detailed than a full survey and is primarily for the lender’s benefit, as it does not provide comprehensive information about the property’s condition or potential repairs.
 It’s also typically needed if there are changes in shared equity, schemes such as Help to Buy, and for tax reasons.

 RICS Home Survey Level 1 Report (Condition Reports)

-Level 1 Surveys are suitable for new build and modern properties; this survey is the most basic and provides a brief overview of the property’s condition.
+Level 1 Surveys, also known as a condition report, are suitable for new build and modern properties.
+This survey is designed for conventional properties built from common building materials and in reasonable condition.
+It provides a brief overview of the property’s condition and is most appropriate for homes that are standard, well-maintained, and have not undergone extensive alterations.
+The Level 1 survey is not designed to uncover hidden defects or significant structural problems.
+If any issues are identified during the inspection, further investigations may be recommended.
 As these surveys are so limited, they are only suited to properties less than five years old and appear in good condition.

 RICS Home Survey Level 2 Report (Home Buyers Report)